quicwg/ops-drafts/draft-ietf-quic-manageability.md

 meaning and location of fields used in the version negotiation process need to be fixed.

-This document is focused on the protocol as presently defined in {{!QUIC}} and
+This document is focused on the protocol as presently defined in
-{{!QUIC-TLS}}, and will change to track those documents.
+{{!QUIC=I-D.ietf-quic-transport}} and {{!QUIC-TLS}}, and will change to track those documents.

 ## QUIC Packet Header Structure {#public-header}